discordjs/guide/guide/sharding/extended.md

 ### Sending messages across shards

 Let's start with the basic usage of shards.
 At some point in bot development, you might have wanted to send a message to another channel, which may or may not necessarily be on the same guild, which means it may or may not be on the same shard.
-To remedy this, you will need to go back to your friend `.broadcastEval()` and try every shard for the desired channel.
+To achieve this, you will need to go back to your friend `.broadcastEval()` and try every shard for the desired channel.
 Suppose you have the following code in your `message` event:

 <branch version="11.x">